foundations-fall-2016/session2/README.md

 # FOUNDATIONS Session Two

+## Homework

+My final files are available [here](http://daniel.deverell.com/css-files/foundation-fall-2016/session2-master.zip)

+1. Do the homework from last week.
+1. Review the steps we used to create a tab navigation interface.
+1. Incorporate the new float-based tabs into your homework from last week.
+Be sure you can navigate between at least two pages and upload them to your NYU server space.
+Test and email me the link.

+## Reading
+* CSS Mastery: Advanced Web Standards Solutions - chapters 4-5

 ## Server Accounts

 Your username is the first seven letters of your last name + the first letter of first name. e.g devereld